-Our financial results depend on revenues from our pressure cycling technology products and services, and from government grants.
+Our financial results depend on revenues from our high-pressure technology products and services, and from government grants.

-We currently rely on revenues from PCT, CP, and CS technology products and services in the sample preparation area and from revenues derived from grants awarded to us by governmental agencies, such as the National Institutes of Health.
-We have been unable to achieve market acceptance of our product offerings to the extent necessary to achieve significant revenue.
+We currently rely on revenues from PCT, CP, BaroFold and UST technology products and services, and from revenues derived from grants awarded to us by governmental agencies, such as the National Institutes of Health.
+Through 2021, we have not yet achieved product readiness for BaroFold and UST, and/or market acceptance of our product offerings, to the extent necessary to achieve revenue growth sufficient to establish profitability.
 Competition for government grants is very intense, and we can provide no assurance that we will continue to be awarded grants in the future.
-If we are unable to increase revenues from sales of our pressure cycling technology products and services and government grants, our business will fail.
+If we are unable to increase revenues from sales of our high-pressure technology products and services and government grants, our business will fail.

-We may be unable to obtain market acceptance of our pressure cycling technology products and services.
+We may be unable to obtain market acceptance of our high-pressure technology products and services.

 Many of the initial sales of our pressure cycling technology products and services have been to our collaborators, following their use of our products in studies undertaken in sample preparation for genomics, proteomics, lipidomics, and small molecules studies.
 Later sales have been to key opinion leaders.
 Our technology requires scientists and researchers to adopt a method of sample extraction that is different from existing techniques.
 Our PCT sample preparation system is also more costly than most existing techniques.
 Our ability to obtain market acceptance will depend, in part, on our ability to demonstrate to our potential customers that the benefits and advantages of our technology outweigh the increased cost of our technology compared with existing methods of sample extraction.
+Similar early technology introduction, trial and acceptance challenges must be surmounted for the BaroFold and UST products and services, as well.
 If we are unable to demonstrate the benefits and advantages of our products and technology as compared with existing technologies, we will not gain market acceptance and our business will fail.